 Explain to people the fact that in Wisconsin, they don't allow early voting.

-Now they do allow for absentee ballots.
+Now, they do allow for absentee ballots.

-Uh, they do allow for people that have conditions that don't allow them to leave their house, but not widespread absentee ballots, and there is a process that must be followed that wasn't followed in the state for this particular election, leading and impacting about a couple hundred thousand votes.
+And there is a process that must be followed that wasn't followed in the state for this particular election, leading and impacting about a couple hundred thousand votes.

-Yeah, so basically the state of Wisconsin and a lot of different states went through a big debate many years ago over whether or not they were going to allow for early vote.
+Yeah, so basically, the state of Wisconsin and a lot of different states went through a big debate many years ago over whether or not they were going to allow for early vote.

 In Wisconsin, it was decided a long time ago that we would not allow that kind of process in the state of Wisconsin, but we would allow absentee ballot voting.

-And in this case, in the state of Wisconsin in this election, they had no application.
+And in this case, in the state of Wisconsin, in this election, they had no application.

-So someone would show up to vote, there would normally be an application.
+There would normally be an application.

 I want an absentee ballot because of this reason.

-So this the envelope can't be the application.
+So the envelope can't be the application.

 So that's the first thing.